Blog

 The PREview exam is a type of situational judgment test designed to help admissions committees assess applicants’ pre-professional competencies.
-Unlike quantitative measures, such as the MCAT and one’s GPA, the PREview exam attempts to evaluate the qualitative, or “soft,” skills believed to be just as important for future physicians.
-Thus, used in conjunction with other quantitative measures, the PREview can help flesh out an applicant’s profile and gives admissions committees a more holistic picture of them.
+Unlike quantitative measures, such as one’s MCAT score and GPA, the PREview exam attempts to evaluate the qualitative, or “soft,” skills believed to be just as important for future physicians.
+By assessing skills such as resilience and adaptability, service orientation, ethical responsibility to self and others, empathy and compassion, cultural awareness, cultural humility, and teamwork and collaboration, the PREview exam can flesh out an applicant’s profile and give admissions committees a more holistic picture of them.

 Do I need to take the PREview exam?